ea/lytro_unlock/README.md

 - Custom code execution

 Although it failed as a commercial product, lytro camera has some pretty nifty tech (only one of which is very high optical zoom).
 It is my hope that somebody out there has a cool idea that would benefit from having full software control over the camera.
 If you are interested in the details, read on.
-Otherwise, feel free to play with included samples that are included.
+Otherwise, feel free to play with supporting software under [https://github.com/ea/lytroctrl].

 ## The Why - Start